fluttercommunity/get_it/README.md

 ### Solving dependencies

 ### Automatic using `dependsOn`
-In case that this services have to be initialized in a certain order because they depend on that other services are already ready to be used you can use the `dependsOn` parameter of `registerFactoryAsync`.
+In case that these services have to be initialized in a certain order because they depend on that other services are already ready to be used you can use the `dependsOn` parameter of `registerFactoryAsync`.
 If you have a non async Singleton that depends on other Singletons, there is `registerSingletonWithDependencies`.
 In the following example, `DbService` depends on `ConfigService`, and `AppModel` depends on `ConfigService` and `RestService`

 ```Dart